confluentinc/operator-earlyaccess/production-secure-deploy/README.rst

 - Enable Kafka client authentication.
 Choose one of:

-  - SASL/PLAIN
+  - LDAP authentication over SASL/PLAIN (using the ``LdapAuthenticateCallbackHandler``)
   - mTLS

-- For SASL/PLAIN, the identity can come from LDAP server

 - Enable Confluent Role Based Access Control for authorization, with user/group identity coming from LDAP server

 - Enable TLS for network encryption - both internal (between CP components) and external (Clients to CP components)

-In this deployment scenario, we will set this up, choosing SASL/Plain for authentication, using user-provided custom certificates.
+In this deployment scenario, we will

+- Set up TLS transport encryption with user-provided certificates
+- Set up Kafka client authentication with LDAP authentication over SASL/PLAIN
+- Set up REST API client authentication and platform-wide authorization with Confluent Role Based Access Control (RBAC)

 ==================================
 Set the current tutorial directory